 What are the features of the HubSpot integration with Salesforce?

-With HubSpot’s Salesforce integration, any new lead that fills out a form and comes into your HubSpot Contacts database will then be added to your Salesforce database.
+With HubSpot’s Salesforce integration, any new lead that fills out a form and comes into your HubSpot contacts database will then be added to your Salesforce database.
 You also have the ability to decide whether or not you want a new contact or lead to be added into HubSpot when it is first created or updated and eligible to sync in Salesforce.
-This way you can keep your two contact databases constantly in sync with one another.
-This is all done by HubSpot’s deduplication method - HubSpot looks at the email address of a record in HubSpot or Salesforce to know whether or not it should be matched to another record or created new.
-You can read more about HubSpot’s deduplication and how it works here.
+This way, you can keep your two contact databases constantly in sync with one another.
+This is all done by HubSpot’s de-duplication method - HubSpot looks at the email address of a record in HubSpot or Salesforce to know whether or not it should be matched to another record or created new.
+You can read more about HubSpot’s de-duplication and how it works here.

 Your lead that comes into HubSpot via your marketing efforts goes through many stages before his or her final stage as customer, if all goes according to plan.
 These stages generally go as follows: visitor arrives on your site, visitor browses your website, this visitor becomes a lead (by converting on a form), then this lead becomes a customer.
 With the HubSpot-Salesforce integration, these stages can be passed between the two products.

-This closed-loop reporting will be able to pass all lifecycle stages between HubSpot and Salesforce on your lead, and in turn, show you what aspect of your marketing efforts originally drew them to your site to convert and eventually become your customer.
+This closed-loop reporting will be able to pass all lifecycle stages between HubSpot and Salesforce on your lead, and in turn show you what aspect of your marketing efforts originally drew them to your site to convert and eventually become your customer.

-Contact Overview in Salesforce
+Contact overview in Salesforce

 Control what displays on the contact record

 Not only does the HubSpot Salesforce integration allow your contacts and leads to sync seamlessly, but it also allows you to see any associated accounts with that person.
-This will allow you to know even more about that lead in HubSpot and give you more information for personalizing your HubSpot content.
+This enables you to know even more about that lead in HubSpot and give you more information for personalizing your HubSpot content.

-Customize email from your Sales team
+Customize email from your sales team

-You can create emails within HubSpot that utilize personalization tokens to make your emails to your leads as relevant as possible.
+You can create emails within HubSpot that use personalization tokens to make your emails to your leads as relevant as possible.
 For example, your Lead Owner syncs between HubSpot and Salesforce, so you could use personalization tokens in your email that display that lead’s Lead Owner in the signature of the email.
 Take a look at what you can do with personalization tokens here.

 Your marketing team and your sales team can work together to score your leads by adding or subtracting points based off of certain activities.
 This way your sales team can quickly identify a more qualified lead and your marketing team can see which lead may need some more nurturing down the marketing funnel.

-Limiting Sync to only qualified leads
+Limiting sync to only qualified leads

 Each marketing team operates a little differently, and we know this is the same for sales teams.
 Part of HubSpot’s integration with Salesforce lets you decide whether or not you want your new leads in HubSpot to be created as new Salesforce leads or new Salesforce contacts.